13 March 2020

 Maths coaches Elin Svensson och Jakob Emanuelsson

 Here at LiU we can handle around 30 chat sessions in an evening.
 Sometimes we can spend a whole evening with one pupil: sometimes it only takes 15 minutes”, says Elin Svensson and Jakob Emanuelsson.
-Anna Nilsen
+Photographer: Anna Nilsen

 The maths coaches sit in pairs at a conference table in the Department of Mathematics at Linköping University, weekdays between 5 and 8 pm.
 Even during the half-term holidays.